Our program at BRIGHTSIDE is broken up into 4 stages for the medical treatment.

 During induction, you will be switched from your current opioid (heroin, methadone or prescription painkillers) on to a buprenorphine medication.
 At the time of induction, you will be asked to provide a urine sample for medication compliance testing to confirm the presence of opioids and possibly other drugs.
-You must arrive for the first visit experiencing mild to moderate opioid withdrawal symptoms.
-Arrangements will be made for you to receive your first dose at the Brightside clinic.
-Your response to the initial dose will be monitored.
-You may receive additional medication, if necessary, to reduce withdrawal symptoms.
+Your response to the initial dose will be monitored and you may receive additional medications, if necessary, to reduce withdrawal symptoms.

-Since an individual’s tolerance and reactions to buprenorphine medication vary, daily appointments may be scheduled and medications will be adjusted until you no longer experience withdrawal symptoms or cravings.
+Since an individual’s reactions to buprenorphine vary, medications will be adjusted until you no longer experience withdrawal symptoms or cravings.
 Urine drug screening is typically required for all patients at every visit during this phase.